Rethinking Complex Queries on Knowledge Graphs with Neural Link Predictors: Conclusion

 \section{Conclusion}

-We have reviewed the limitations of current query embedding methods and extended the scope of complex query answering to the whole family of $\efo$ formulas.
-We also developed a new dataset containing ten formulas as well as analyzed the new difficulties coming with the new formulas.
+We reviewed the limitations of current query embedding methods and extended the scope of complex query answering to the whole family of $\efo$ formulas.
+We also developed a new dataset containing ten formulas and analyzed the new difficulties coming with these formulas.
 Finally, based on strict fuzzy logic theory, we present a new neural-symbolic method, FIT, which can fine-tune pretrained neural link predictor to infer arbitrary $\efo$ formula and outperform existing methods significantly.